 2. Digging Up Spilt Food

-Digging and scratching a specific spot could signify that your dog has found some old food.
+Digging and scratching at a specific carpet spot could signify that your dog has found some old food.

 Dogs have a fantastic sense of smell and a scavenging instinct.
 So even a few old crumbs trapped in the carpet could be an attractive target.